imhafeez/ha_firestore_scaffold/README.md

 ## Usage

-Use ``` HAFirestoreScafold ``` as a normal scaffold you get a realtime paginated result from firestore query.
+Use ``` HAFirestoreScafold ``` as a normal scaffold to get a realtime paginated result from firestore query.

 ```dart
     HAFirestoreScafold(